mozilla-services/heka-py/docs/source/config.rst

   function) for a Heka "stream" object.
-A stream needs to provide a `write(data)` method, which is responsible for accepting a byte serialized message and passing it along to the router / back end / output mechanism / etc. heka-py provides some development senders, but the main one it provides for intended production use makes use of ZeroMQ (using the pub/sub pattern) to broadcast the messages to any configured listeners.
+A stream needs to provide a `write(data)` method, which is responsible for accepting a byte serialized message and passing it along to the router / back end / output mechanism / etc. heka-py provides some development streams, but the main one it provides for intended production use makes use of UDP to send messages to any configured listeners.

-stream_*
+stream_* (excluding stream_class)
   As you might guess, different types of streams can require different configuration values.
-Any config options other than `stream_class` that start with `stream_` will be passed to the sender factory as keyword arguments, where the argument name is the option name minus the `sender_` component and the value is the specified value.
-In the example above, the ZeroMQ bind string and the queue length will be passed to the ZmqPubSender constructor.
+Any config options other than `stream_class` that start with `stream_` will be passed to the stream factory as keyword arguments, where the argument name is the option name minus the `stream_` component and the value is the specified value.
+In the example above, the UDP host and port will be passed to the UdpStream constructor.

 encoder:
   This should be a Python dotted notation reference to a class (or